Slovenia: Slovenian Spring, democracy and independence

 In 1987 a group of intellectuals demanded Slovene independence in the 57th edition of the magazine Nova revija.
-Demands for democratisation and more Slovenian independence were sparked off.
-A mass democratic movement, coordinated by the Committee for the Defence of Human Rights, pushed the Communists in the direction of democratic reforms.
+Demands for democratisation and more Slovenian independence grew.
+A mass democratic movement, coordinated by the Committee for the Defence of Human Rights, pushed the Communists towards democratic reforms.

-In September 1989, numerous constitutional amendments were passed to introduce parliamentary democracy to Slovenia.
-On 7 March 1990, the Slovenian Assembly changed the official name of the state to the "Republic of Slovenia".
+In September 1989, various constitutional amendments introduced parliamentary democracy to Slovenia.
+On 7 March 1990, the Slovenian Assembly changed the official name of the state to the Republic of Slovenia.
 In April 1990, the first democratic election in Slovenia took place, and the united opposition movement DEMOS led by Jože Pučnik emerged victorious.